C2DH/maison-du-son/_objects/philips156ubv.md

 <figure><img width="500" height="600" src="/assets/images/Philips156UBV_SoldatensenderBelgrad(1941).jpg"><figcaption> </figcaption></figure>

 <figure><img width="500" height="700" src="/assets/images/Philips156UBV_BildSoldatensenderMail.png"><figcaption> </figcaption></figure>
-I found that picture only on pinterest, but there was no indication on the source of the picture, so I contacted the person on pinterest.
+I found that picture only on pinterest, but there was no indication on the source of the picture, so I contacted the person on pinterest, but I haven't got an answer yet.

 ## Contemporary Articles